How to decide what you need on your maternity leave checklist

 How do you know how many times a week you should be blogging?
 Well, that’s quite a good question.
 I would look at your blog analytics, how well social media and SEO are performing for your blog, and how your email list fits in with your blog strategy.

 I don’t really need to blog once a week anymore, but it’s something I love to do!
 And shhhhh!!
 This is a secret, but remember how I’m all about those formulas and experiments?
 Well, I am doing a bit of an experiment with SEO and blogging right now.
-And when I get back from maternity leave, I’ll also be looking at the best blogging strategy for turning a cold subscriber into a happy-keeps-coming-back-for-more customer after only ready one blog post.
+And when I get back from maternity leave, I’ll also be looking at the best blogging strategy for turning a cold subscriber into a happy-keeps-coming-back-for-more customer after only reading one blog post.

 Considering the industry conversion rate for a cold subscriber is 1-3%, we’ve got some work to do.